getgrav/grav-learn/pages/05.advanced/02.debugging/docs.md

     category: docs
 ---

-When developing themes and plugins there is often a need to display **debugging** information.
+When developing themes and plugins, there is often a need to display **debugging** information.

 ## PHP Debugging

-Luckily Grav comes with a great tool to make this easier called [Tracy Debugger](https://github.com/nette/tracy).
+Luckily, Grav comes with a great tool to make this easier called [Tracy Debugger][tracy].
 The most obvious part of the debugger is the visible bar you see when the page loads.
 This provides **total processing time** within Grav, as well as **memory usage**.

 {{ media['debugger-bar.png'].html }}